 Cut and attach each side joist for each section before continuing to the next level.

 Cut the 8-ft. decking into 4-ft. lengths.
-Screw one board to each riser at level changes (Photo 9).
+Screw one board to each riser at level changes.
+Space the decking, tapering the gap as needed.
 The first board should overhang the riser by 1 in. and overhang equally at both ends.
 Then dry-fit the other boards, spacing them as needed to handle the curve.
-You'll have to play with this for a bit on each section.
-Most of the time you'll be able to simply open up the decking gaps at one side a bit more than at the other (see “Decking Tight Curves,” below).
-Once you're satisfied, screw the boards down.
+You’ll have to play with this for a bit on each section.
+Most of the time you’ll be able to simply open up the decking gaps at one side a bit more than at the other (see “Decking Tight Curves,” below).
+Once you’re satisfied, screw the boards down.
 You may have to taper-cut the last filler piece at the step to even everything out.
-Don't beat yourself up striving for perfection.
-You'll be the only one who'll notice small variations in the size of the gaps.
+Don’t beat yourself up striving for perfection.
+You’ll be the only one who’ll notice small variations in the size of the gaps.

-Shape the curves by bending the siding and scribing against it.
+Shape the curves by bending the hardboard siding and scribing against it.
 Do one section and one side at a time.
 Try to keep the curve 1 to 3 in. away from the joist below.
 Use blocks or grab a helper to hand-hold the curve while you scribe the first section.
 Cut off the ends with a circular saw for gradual curves or a jigsaw for tighter ones.
-At each step, you'll need to remove the riser and the last deck board or two so you can cut them individually (Photo 11).
+At each step, you'll need to remove the riser and the last deck board or two so you can cut them individually.
 Drive stakes against the cutoff ends of the first section.
-Screw the siding against them to form an even, flowing curve, then anchor the siding onto the next section with blocks while you trace the curve (Photo 10).
+Screw the siding against them to form an even, flowing curve, then anchor the siding onto the next section with blocks while you trace the curve.
 Cut those ends off and repeat the process along the entire side.

 If it takes huge tapered gaps to follow a curve, the best-looking solution is to custom-rip each board.
 But this will require a lot of extra time.
 Start by laying out the decking in a “fanlike” fashion.
 Overlap all the decking equally at one end with the edges flush at the other.
 You'll have to tinker with the overlapped ends until all the overlaps are nearly equal, then scribe the tapers and cut each board.
 It'll look best if you belt-sand the cut edges to eliminate saw marks and then rout the edges with a round-over bit (we used a 3/8-in. bit) to match the profile on the other side.